 Disbursement of Funds

-Disbursement of funds begins the first week of the semester and continues on a weekly basis.
-Academic year PLUS loans are disbursed to student's account in two equal installments usually at the beginning of each semester.
-Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, fees, etc.).
+Disbursement of funds begins the first week of each semester.
+Academic year PLUS loans are disbursed to student's account in two equal installments - fall and spring.
+Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, campus fees, etc.).
 Remaining funds, if any, are refunded to the parent by the Bursar's Office.
 View the Bursar's Office Refund process for more information.